-- The Proprietary Funds to the General Fund for an allocated amount of administrative services. - The Water and Sewer Fund to the General Fund for a payment in lieu of taxes. - Sanitation Fund to the Streets and Drainage capital project fund for alley improvements. - The General Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations. - The Streets and Drainage capital project fund to the General and Public Facilities capital project fund for transit-oriented development projects.
+- The Proprietary Funds to the General Fund for an allocated amount of administrative services. - The Water and Sewer Fund to the General Fund for a payment in lieu of taxes. - Sanitation Fund to the Streets and Drainage capital project fund for alley improvements. - The General Fund to finance various programs and between capital projects funds accounted for in other funds in accordance with budgetary authorizations. - One capital projects fund to another for projects accounted for in the other fund.